yiisoft/docs/001-yii-values.md

 ### Sensible Defaults and Flexibility

-We seek sensible defaults and conventions that users can customize.
-We want to provide flexibility without sacrificing good practices and simplicity.
+We prefer sensible defaults and conventions that users can customize.
+We seek a balance between flexibility, discipline and simplicity that meets common needs.

-### Practice-orientation
+### Be practice-oriented

 We prefer practice over theory.
 For example:

-- Solutions for known use cases should not over-engineered for flexibility if practically there is no need for it.
+- Solutions for known use cases should avoid excess complexity by providing only needed flexibility.
-- Standard implementations should take practical usage into account.
+- Standard implementations should take practical use into account.
-- Experiments are preferred to theories.
+- Experience is at least as useful as theory in guiding design.
+- Context is critical in determiniung appropriateness.

-## Being Helpful
+## Be Helpful

-It applies both to the technical decisions and to the community.
-Community-wise we value any high quality contribution, be it a pull request or an elaborative answer at the forum.
+This value guides technical decisions as well as community activity.
+Consideration of how software features help users should guide development.
+Community-wise, we value any helpful contribution, be it a pull request or an answer in the forum.

 When the other principles could conflict, we choose a solution that is more helpful to the community.